dv367/dv367/_posts/2020-01-1-navigation.md

 $where, \epsilon = 1e-25$
 </p>
-The value of $\epsilon$ was obtained by experimental analysis.
+The value of $\epsilon$ was experimentally determined, by analysing the strength of repulsive potential.